diemastermonkey/dial-o-tron/README.md

 A popular, computationally cheap algorithm will suffice as a "seedable" Random Number Generator. (link to the function)

 For each NPC (or other procedurally-generated entity), the 'phone number' is used as the seed.
-Instantiated with that seed at runtime, our custom 'non-random random number generator' produces the necessary 'illusion of consistent randomness'.
+Instantiated with that seed at runtime, our custom 'non-random random number generator' produces the necessary illusion of 'consistent diversity'.

 (to do: add code snippets and links to relevant sections)